jasonleinart/blog-site/_posts/2025-08-01-multi-agent-ai-systems-landscape.md

 author: Jason Leinart
 ---

+# The Multi-Agent Revolution: How AI Teams Are Reshaping Strategy

 ## The Hidden Revolution in AI That's Changing Everything

 Most people think of AI as a single, powerful assistant—one AI handling one task.
 But here's what they're missing: the real breakthrough isn't individual AI agents, it's **multi-agent systems** that orchestrate hundreds or thousands of specialized AI agents working together.